Graduate School Information

 Working on a Ph.D. is a tremendous commitment of time, energy, and perhaps even money.

-It now takes on average 6 - 7 years to finish a Ph.D.
-In some cases people do it in 5 years.
-If you teach a lot while in school, you may need more than 7 years.
+On average, it now takes on six to seven years to finish a Ph.D., although some people can complete their doctorate in five.
+If you teach a lot while in school, you may need more than seven years.
 An M.A. requires less of a commitment with respect to time, but it can be expensive because very few M.A. students receive the kind of funding (such as tuition, health care insurance, and stipends) that good Ph.D. programs tend to provide.